redfox67/ElementalFoxes/README.md

 ## Spawn Eggs

-- Spawn eggs are available for each elemental fox, but not for hybrids.
+- Spawn eggs are available for each elemental fox, at each rarity, but not for hybrids.

 ## Installation

 1. Download the mod file.
+(When available)
 2. Place the file in your Minecraft `mods` folder.
 3. Launch Minecraft with Forge installed.